-Philip Stevens Chief Administrative Officer, Army and Air Force Exchange Service
+Thomas G. Lozier Chief Administrative Officer, Army & Air Force Exchange Service

-Philip Stevens is the Chief Administrative Officer for the Army & Air Force Exchange Service (Exchange).
 The Exchange is a non-appropriated fund entity of the Department of Defense.
-Established in 1895, the Exchange today is the 61st largest retail organization in the U.S. With annual revenue of $8.6 billion, the Exchange employs approximately 35,000 associates, including military personnel.
+Established in 1895, the Exchange is the 54th largest retail organization in the U.S. With annual revenues of $7.5 billion, the Exchange employs approximately 35,000 associates, including military personnel.
 In the last 10 years, the Exchange benefit has provided $3.4 billion in earnings for critical military Quality-of-Life programs such as outfitting 700,000 Warfighters at cost annually, providing school meal support for Department of Defense Education Activity facilities overseas and delivering needed services to locations impacted by natural disasters.